fastrgv/hbox/README.md

 ### Puller-Deadlock Avoidance

 Working backward avoids many problems, but I noticed that Puller-deadlocked intermediate states can occur.
-When making a box move, I now check that it lands on a statically-precalculated box-valid position.
+When making a box move, I now check that it lands on a statically-precalculated box pull-valid position.

 ### SplayTree-Priority-Queue